Harish-Research-Lab/FEAP-AceGen/README.md

     - *neoHookean*: 2-D quasi-static uniaxial tensile test, in large deformation range, on a neo-Hookean material.
 The comparison of numerical results with the benchmark problem is described in Sec 5.4.3 and particularly in Fig. 5.32 of Harish et. al. [1].

 - **common**: This folder contains images used in the README files related to this repository.

+## Requirements

+The following softwares are required to generate and user the user elements.

+- [FEAP](http://projects.ce.berkeley.edu/feap) v8.1 or later.
+A free version is also available for download as [Feappv](http://projects.ce.berkeley.edu/feap/feappv).

+- [Mathematica](https://www.wolfram.com/mathematica) v11.0 or later.
+A 15-day trial is available for download through the [Mathematica](https://www.wolfram.com/mathematica/trial) website

+- [AceGen](http://symech.fgg.uni-lj.si) v.7.0 or later.
+An evaluation versionof AceGen is available for students and educators through the [AceGen](http://symech.fgg.uni-lj.si/Download.htm) website.

 ## How to generate user elements